Editorial. Some links in this are affiliate links from which I may receive a small commission.

-By Affiliate businesses, I mean those companies who use affiliate marketers to promote their products.
+By Affiliate businesses, I mean those companies that use affiliate marketers to promote their products.
 They operate in a regulated environment, so, there are rules for you too.

 - Governments adding more rules on Privacy Issues

 - Increased costs.
-The costs of operating offline for many businesses, has forced them to look at online alternatives.
+The costs of operating offline for many businesses have forced them to look at online alternatives.

 This changes the rules for businesses (this includes you as a publisher), to promote themselves online.
 Because of all this, companies have had to change their rules.

 It is a top-down effect that has been happening, and the businesses you become involved with will keep you informed of any changes as they happen.